-- 1. A cumulative GPA of 2.0 and a 2.25 GPA in one's major.
-The major GPA includes all courses required in the major and all electives taken for the major. - 2 A minimum of 122 semester credit hours - Completion of required general education curriculum for College of Adult & Professional Studies students, distributed as indicated (see: General Requirements below). - Completion of the requirements of a major (see: Academic Programs and Disciplines (p.
-28)). - 5.
+- A cumulative GPA of 2.0 and a 2.25 GPA in one's major.
+The major GPA includes all courses required in the major and all electives taken for the major. - 2.
+A minimum of 122 semester credit hours - Completion of required general education curriculum for College of Adult & Professional Studies students, distributed as indicated (see: General Requirements below). - Completion of the requirements of a major (see: Academic Programs and Disciplines). - 5.
 A minimum of 37 credits at the upper-division (300 and 400) level. - Fulfillment of the residency requirements of the College of Adult & Professional Studies by taking the following at Bethel University: - a.
 At least 28 total credits. - b.
 At least half of the credits used to meet the requirements of the major. - c.
 CAPS Bethel Distinctive courses. - d.
 SOCS110 for Transfer Level A. - e.
-Specific courses in a program, if any, that are required to be taken in residence. - Demonstration of basic competencies in writing, speaking, and computing.
+Specific courses in a program, if any, that are required to be taken in - Demonstration of basic competencies in writing, speaking, and computing.
 Bethel faculty require the applications of these three competencies to courses in each major.
 Student knowledge of basic applications in their fields will be required. - 8.
-Completion of departmental and institutional assessment activities. - Upon completion of requirements 1-8, participation in a commencement ceremony is expected.
+Completion of departmental and institutional assessment activities. - 9.
+Upon completion of requirements 1-8, participation in a commencement ceremony is expected.
 The Application for Commencement must be submitted to the College of Adult & Professional Studies.

 General requirements allow for inclusion of credits from a higher level.
-Students graduate under the requirements of the most current catalog at the time they enter Bethel for the last time.
+Students graduate under the requirements of the most current catalog at the time they began their studies at Bethel.
+If they have returned to Bethel for additional degrees or certificates, the catalog requirements they follow are based on their most recent return to Bethel.
 Any substitutions are determined by the College of Adult & Professional Studies.

-Courses required in the major are in addition to the CAPS Bethel Distinctives and Goal Area (p.
-11) requirements below.
+Courses required in the major are in addition to the CAPS Bethel Distinctives and Goal Area requirements below.